mariusz-schimke/GiGraph/README.md

 As an example, let's place certain groups of nodes in the same ranks (columns in this case).
-To achieve that, the nodes have to be grouped within subgraphs, and an appropriate **rank** has to be specified for them.
+To achieve that, the nodes have to be placed in subgraphs, and each of the subgraphs has to have an adequate **rank** specified.
 Consider the following example.

 <p align="center">
   <img src="./Assets/Examples/complex-graph-with-subgraphs.svg">
 </p>

-The nodes embedded in subgraphs with the *DotRank.Same* rank are visualized in the same columns.
-The nodes *o*, *p*, and *t* in the subgraph with a rank *DotRank.Max*, on the other hand, are pushed together towards the rightmost border.
+The nodes embedded in subgraphs with the *DotRank.Same* rank are arranged in the same columns.
+Apart from those, the nodes *o*, *p*, and *t* in a subgraph with a rank *DotRank.Max*, are pushed together towards the rightmost border.

 *❕ The ranks are vertical in these examples because the layout direction of the graph is left-to-right.
 When you change it to the default top-to-bottom orientation, the ranks will be oriented horizontally.*